Relational correspondences for L-fuzzy rough approximations defined on De Morgan Heyting algebras: From L -approximations to L -relations

 In the previous section, we defined the $L$-approximations $\L A$ and $\U A$ for any $A \in \mathcal{F}_L(U)$ in terms of an $L$-relation $R$ on $U$.
-In this section, we consider a converse problem whether we can define an $L$-relation of certain type for a dual pair of $L$-fuzzy operators.
-As we already noted in the previous section, for every $L$-relation $R$ on $U$, we have
+In this section, we consider a converse problem, that is, whether we can define an $L$-relation of certain type for a dual pair of $L$-fuzzy operators.
+As we already noted in Section~\ref{subsec:demorgan_heyting}, for every $L$-relation $R$ on $U$, we have

 for all $x, y\in U$ and $A \in \mathcal{F}_L(U)$.
 This provides a `rule' for defining relations when upper approximations are known.
 We call any map on $\mathcal{F}_L(U)$ as an \emph{$L$-fuzzy operator} on $U$.